-Catherine E. Creely’s practice focuses on a variety of litigation matters, including white collar criminal defense, government investigations and complex civil litigation.
+Catherine E. Creely’s practice focuses on a variety of litigation matters, including white collar criminal defense, antitrust matters, government investigations and complex civil litigation.

 Practice & Background

-Ms. Creely represents corporate and individual clients in state and federal court as well as in connection with investigations by the U.S. Congress and the Department of Justice.
-She has represented clients in a variety of criminal and civil litigation matters involving securities fraud, antitrust issues, data privacy and security, products liability, patent infringement, breaches of contract and civil and criminal forfeitures.
-Ms. Creely also represents clients in the energy sector, including a major international oil company, in matters arising in federal and state courts.
+Ms. Creely represents corporate and individual clients in state and federal court, as well as in connection with investigations by the U.S. Congress and the Department of Justice.
+She has represented clients in a variety of criminal and civil litigation matters involving securities fraud, data privacy and security, products liability, patent infringement, breaches of contract, and civil and criminal forfeitures.
+Ms. Creely also has particular experience representing clients in litigation involving antitrust issues, as well as cases brought under the False Claims Act.

 While in law school, Ms. Creely was as an associate editor of The Catholic University Law Review and competed in moot court competitions at the national level.